 iCloud Drive makes it a lot easier to sync files across iDevices.
-Hence, I make sure to keep it in Finder sidebar to quickly drag and drop docs onto it.
+Hence, I make sure to keep it in the Finder sidebar to quickly drag and drop docs onto it.
 A couple of days back when I was just about to sync a file through iCloud, I found it missing from the sidebar.
 Fortunately, it didn’t require much digging to bring it back.
-Taking my practical experience into account, I thought it would be apt to make a quick guide about how to add iCloud Drive to Finder sidebar on Mac.
+Taking my practical experience into account, I thought it would be apt to make a quick guide about how to add iCloud Drive to the Finder sidebar on Mac.

 You can add, remove any items in the sidebar depending on your need.
 What’s more, there is also an option to rearrange folders and shortcuts based on priority.
 Let’s find out how it works.

 How to Add iCloud Drive to Sidebar in Finder on Mac

 Step #1.
 Open Finder on your Mac → Click on the Finder menu at the top left corner.

 Step #2.
 Now, you need to select Preferences.

 Step #3.
 Next up, click on the Sidebar tab → Check the box next to iCloud Drive.

 Based on your need, you can also add other things like Movies, Music, and Pictures in the sidebar.

 How to Remove iCloud Drive from Sidebar in Finder on Mac

 Later, if you don’t want to keep iCloud Drive in the sidebar for any reason, you can quickly remove it.